WinVector/WVPlots/README.md

-Some users have been having a bit of trouble using [`devtools`](https://cran.r-project.org/package=devtools) to install [`WVPlots`](https://github.com/WinVector/WVPlots).
+Some users have been having a bit of trouble using [`devtools`](https://cran.r-project.org/package=devtools) to install [`WVPlots`](https://github.com/WinVector/WVPlots) (announced [here](http://www.win-vector.com/blog/2016/04/wvplots-example-plots-in-r-using-ggplot2/) and used to produce some of the graphs shown [here](http://www.win-vector.com/blog/2016/05/pcr_part1_xonly/)).
 I thought I would write a note with a few instructions to help.

-These are things you should not have to do often, and things those of us already running `R` have stumbled through and forgotten about.
+These are things you should not have to do often, and things those of us already running <code>R</code> have stumbled through and forgotten about.
+These are also the kind of finicky system dependent non-repeatable interactive GUI steps you largely avoid once you have a scriptable system like fully R up and running.

 First you will need install (likely admin) privileges on your machine and a network connection that is not blocking and of cran, RStudio or